 Student Development Award, St Cuthbert’s Society, Durham University

-- Successfully representing a company at trial for breach of contract for a conservatory.
+- Multi-track claim for breach of contract for a basement installation;

 Property & private client